Sanjay Kumar (Pakistani politician)

 Sanjay Kumar (سنجے کُمار) is a Pakistani politician who is member of the Provincial Assembly of Balochistan.
+He is also the Parliamentary Secretary for Minority Affairs.

 Political career

 Kumar was allotted a reserved seat for minorities in Provincial Assembly of Balochistan after the 2024 Balochistan provincial election as part of the reserved quota for Pakistan People’s Party Parliamentarians.